plutomi/plutomi/README.md

 We _plan_ to add:

 - NATS as a message broker
-- An events consumer process NATS and SQS messages
+- An events consumer to process NATS and SQS messages
 - MeiliSearch for full text search
 - ClickHouse for analytics